axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 {{% alert title="Note" color="info" %}}

-This template function is available only if {{% productparam "abbrev" %}} has been compiled with geoip2 support.
+This template function is available only if {{% param "product.abbrev" %}} has been compiled with geoip2 support.
 To enable it, use the **--enable-geoip** compiling option.

 {{% /alert %}}